jaryan77/PyBank-and-PyPoll/README.md

 * In this project, I was tasked with helping a fictitious, rural town in modernizing its vote counting process

-* I was given a set of polling data called `election_data.csv`.
+* I was given a set of polling data called [election_data.csv](https://github.com/jaryan77/PyBank-and-PyPoll-Project/blob/main/PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 My task was to create a Python script that analyzes and calculates each of the following:

     * The total number of votes cast